jellow-aac/Jellow-Communicator/README.md

 The Jellow Communicator application's contents including its interface, visual identity, icons and their associated vocabulary are licensed under a [Creative Commons Attribution-Non-Commercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/)  License.

 See our [Privacy Policy](http://jellow.org/privacypolicy/index.html).

+Importaint message
+---

+The current repository is now archieved.
+However, the work on Jellow project is ongoing.
+If you wated to contribute to the Jellow project, contact us at the e-mail address given in the [Contributing to Jellow](#contributing-to-jellow) section.